Epilepsy surgery: Evaluation

-If noninvasive testing was inadequate in identifying the epileptic focus or in distinguishing the surgical target from normal brain tissue and function, then Long-term video-EEG monitoring with the use of intracranial electrodes may be required for evaluation.
-Brain mapping by the technique of cortical electrical stimulation or Electrocorticography are other procedures used in the process of invasive testing for certain patients.
+If noninvasive testing was inadequate in identifying the epileptic focus or in distinguishing the surgical target from normal brain tissue and function, then long-term video-EEG monitoring with the use of intracranial electrodes may be required for evaluation.
+Brain mapping by the technique of cortical electrical stimulation or electrocorticography are other procedures used in the process of invasive testing for certain patients.

 Once the epilepsy focus is located, the specific surgery involved in treatment is decided on.
 The type of surgery depends on the location of the seizure focal point.
-Surgeries for epilepsy treatment include, but are not limited to, the following types: temporal lobe resection, hemispherectomy, ground temporal and extratemporal resection, parietal resection, occipital resection, frontal resection, extratemporal resection, and callosotomy.
+Surgeries for epilepsy treatment include, but are not limited to: temporal lobe resection, hemispherectomy, ground temporal and extratemporal resection, parietal resection, occipital resection, frontal resection, extratemporal resection, and callosotomy.